-"Chevrolet's first MPV offers chunky looks, a comfortable ride and plenty of space, but it's the low price that will attract most buyers"
+"The Chevrolet Orlando offers chunky looks, a comfortable ride and plenty of space, but it's the low price that will attract most buyers"

 American manufacturer Chevrolet has been working hard over the last few years to give its cars a more European flavour in order to compete more in the UK market.
 One of the results is the Chevrolet Orlando MPV, a seven-seater designed to genuinely challenge competitors such as the Citroen Grand Picasso, Ford Grand C-MAX and the Renault Scenic.
 Its chunky off-road exterior styling conceals a spacious and practical interior that has lots of well thought-out touches, including a hidden panel in the dashboard for your valuables and a convex mirror that lets the driver keep an eye on rear-seat passengers.
 The build quality and equipment levels are very good across the board, and the Orlando actually undercuts most of its rivals.
 It comes in three specifications – entry-level LS, mid-range LT and top-of-the-range LTZ.